omundy/dig245-everyone-hearts-math/README.md

 <details>
 <summary>Learning Objectives</summary>

-Students who complete the following will be able to:
+Students who complete this assignment will be able to:

 - Recall how the `form`, `input`, and `select` elements work together in web forms
 - Describe the difference between HTTP Request Methods `GET` and `POST`
-- Compare types of form validation and their purpose
+- Compare types of form validation (client vs. server) and their purpose
 - List attributes like `required`, `type`, `range`, `max`, and `pattern` used to set acceptable input values
+- Implement a web framework using external scripts and a CDN
-- Use HTML, CSS, JS to create a web form that computes different outputs based on user input
+- Use HTML, CSS, JS, Bootstrap, and Git/Github to co-create a web form that computes different outputs based on user input

 </details>